IMPORT/EXPORT LICENSE (IEC CERTIFICATE)

 One of the top consulting businesses in the globe and a respected service provider, EVTL INDIA specialises in BIS, WPC, ISI Certification Services, and FMCS Consultancy.

-- When it comes to licencing and policy procedures, EVTL INDIA will serve as your liaison partners, assisting you with the Director-General Foreign Trade throughout the whole licencing process.
+Foreign trade demands a thorough working knowledge of the most recent laws and regulations that are occasionally in force.
+When it comes to licencing and policy procedures, EVTL INDIA will serve as your liaison partners, assisting you with the Director-General Foreign Trade throughout the whole licencing process.
 We are knowledgeable about the most recent export-import laws and requirements that apply to your sector of work.
 Our service and follow-up make sure that our clients meet their goals as quickly as feasible.

-- We are a team of experts who have comprehensive knowledge of the most recent industrial laws and regulations.
+We are a team of experts who have comprehensive knowledge of the most recent industrial laws and regulations.
 The Directorate General of Foreign Trade reports that our experts will help you complete all licence requirements (DGFT).
 The Ministry of Commerce and Industry is associated with the DGFT organisation.
 This system has aggressively promoted and regulated international trade.
 While keeping the interests of the nation in mind, it also favours export promotion, globalisation, and liberalisation.

-- We are situated in Delhi NCR, India, and offer DGFT Liaisoning Services with the help of our knowledgeable and competent DGFT Consultants.
+We are situated in Delhi NCR, India, and offer DGFT Liaisoning Services with the help of our knowledgeable and competent DGFT Consultants.
 In relation to import licences and other connected activities, we serve as a liaison.
 Additionally, our staff offers the best support to business owners and traders in the field.
 We help with various permissions as well as customs licences.

-- Our offerings are both professionally excellent in the field and legally sound.
+Our offerings are both professionally excellent in the field and legally sound.
 They include topics like advance & EPCG licence applications, industrial & IEM licence approval, and EOP Extension Matter.
 They also cover import and export code numbers (IEC).